up-banking/api/community/EXAMPLES.md

 **Created:** 16/04/2025 \
 **Languages:** Python

-An MCP wrapper for the Up API,
+An MCP wrapper for the Up API, enabling LLMs like Claude (via Claude Desktop) access to the Up API